cicirello/user-statistician/README.md

 ## Blog Posts

 Here is a selection of [DEV.to](https://dev.to/) blog posts about the user-statistician:
+* [Halloween Themes for the user-statistician GitHub Action](https://dev.to/cicirello/halloween-themes-for-the-user-statistician-github-action-4do6), posted on DEV on September 28, 2022.
 * [Configuring GitHub's Linguist to Improve Repository Language Reporting](https://dev.to/cicirello/configuring-githubs-linguist-to-improve-repository-language-reporting-295b), posted on DEV on August 31, 2022.
 * [The user-statistician GitHub Action mentioned in Awesome-README](https://dev.to/cicirello/the-user-statistician-github-action-mentioned-in-awesome-readme-5g3o), posted on DEV on August 25, 2022.
 * [Progress and Lessons Learned Internationalizing the user-statistician GitHub Action](https://dev.to/cicirello/progress-and-lessons-learned-internationalizing-the-user-statistician-github-action-2he9), posted on DEV on October 13, 2021.